saritasalazar/web-scraper-and-test-site/README.md

 # web-scraper-and-test-site

 ## Description
-A web scraper built with Puppeteer to pull data from a fan site project.
+A web scraper built with Puppeteer to pull info from a fan site project and check for certain HTML elements.
 A test project as been included [here](/test-site).